wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

    ![ScreenShot](images/PyEnv37.png)

-   Change the top "Location" line to read `/Users/admin/PycharmEnvironments/WeVoteServerPy3.7` and the interpreter pulldown to point to the Python 3.7 (that you installed with brew a few steps ago).
+   Change the top "Location" line to read `/Users/admin/PycharmEnvironments/WeVoteServerPy3.7` (remember to substitute your user name for 'admin' in this example!) and the interpreter pulldown to point to the Python 3.7 (that you installed with brew a few steps ago).
 Then press Ok.

 1. The Preferences pane is displayed again.
 If there is a yellow warning at the bottom of the dialog that says to "Install latest